khealy/khealy.github.io/portfolio/restaurant/index.md

 - American (6)

 Prices range from $5 (Edamame) to $19.95 (Shrimp Scampi), with an average menu item price of $13.29.
 Italian is the highest-priced category on average ($16.75), followed by Asian ($13.48).

+Note: I'm using "top orders by total" and as a proxy for "top customers" since we don't have customer-level data, just order- and item-level data.

 ## Detailed Analysis
 The restaurant consists of 2 tables: